jaredjj3/vue-ssr/README.md

 # vue-ssr

-The purpose of this project is to gain an understanding of how to render Vue components on the server side.
+The purpose of this project is to develop a solution that allows Vue components to be rendered in Handlebars templates.

 ## Running